League of Fiume

 Gabriele D'Annunzio (in the middle with the/holding the stick) with some legionaries (components of the Arditi's department of the Italian Royal Army) in Fiume in 1919.
 To the right of D'Annunzio, facing him, Lt.
 Arturo Avolio (commander of the Ardit's department of Bologna Brigade).

 The League of Fiume (Lega di Fiume) was one of the many political experiments that took place during the Italian Regency of Carnaro period when Gabriele D'Annunzio and the intellectuals that took part with him in the Fiume Endeavor attempted to establish a movement of non-aligned nations.
-In their plans, this league was meant to be in antithesis to the Wilsonian League of Nations, which was seen by many of Fiume's intellectuals as a mean to perpetuate a corrupt and imperialist status quo.
+In their plans, this league was meant to be an antithesis to the Wilsonian League of Nations, which was seen by many of Fiume's intellectuals as a mean to perpetuate a corrupt and imperialist status quo.

 The organization was initially meant to help all oppressed nationalities in their struggle for political dignity and recognition, establishing links to many movements on various continents, but despite the links to various struggling groups across the international scene, it never found the necessary external support for success.
-Its most notable legacies remain today the Regency of Carnaro's recognition of the Soviet Union, first state entity in the world to have done so, as well as the recognition of the independence of the Irish Free State before the government of Great Britain had done so, mostly thanks to the pressures of minister Henry Furst.
+Its most notable legacies remain today the Regency of Carnaro's recognition of the Soviet Union, the first state entity in the world to have done so, as well as the recognition of the independence of the Irish Free State before the government of Great Britain had done so, mostly thanks to the pressures of minister Henry Furst.